Chiang Dao: Meet the Tribal People of North Thailand

 The Fascinating market of Mae Malai

-Our first stop today will be at the wonderful local market at Mae Malai.
+Our first stop today will be at the beautiful local market at Mae Malai.
 We love markets!
 Your guide with take you around and tell you about the herbs and vegetables used in Thai cooking.
 Please ask him any questions you have.
 At this lively and interesting market, we will buy some of the ingredients for our lunch.
 After this, we continue to the starting point of our trek.
 After having reached the town of Chiang Dao, we will leave the main road to proceed further into the countryside.
 Our destination is the Palong village Pang Daeng Nai.
 We drive through a beautiful area with extensive rice fields, where we stop to take a picture.

 Trekking through the community forest